Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Energy landscape analysis

 \subsection{Metastable state and stability level of the metastable state}

 In this subsection we find the unique metastable state and we compute its stability level.
-Furthermore, we find the set of the local minima and the set of the stable plateaux of the Hamiltonian \eqref{hamiltoniannegbis}.
+Furthermore, we find the set of the local minima and the set of the stable plateaux of the Hamiltonian \eqref{hamiltonianneg}.
+First we define a reference path from $\bold 1$ to $\bold s$, for any $\bold s\in\mathcal X^s_{\text{neg}}$.
+The energy value of any configuration $\sigma$ in this path, using \eqref{totnumberdisedges} can be computed as